sourcegraph/handbook/content/direction/enablement/index.md

 ### Enrich education and documentation systems

-Our company as well as user base is growing rapidly.
-We want to see all people in our ecosystem succeed and to do so we need enriched education and documentation systems.
+Our company, as well as our user base, is growing rapidly.
+We want to see all people in our ecosystem succeed, and to do so, we need enriched education and documentation systems.

 ### Improve our continuous integration pipeline